 Lunch: Tuna on a bed of vegetables with a vinaigrette

-Dinner: One and half cup of whole grain pasta with tomato sauce, grilled vegetables, and olive oil
+Dinner: One and a half cups of whole grain pasta with tomato sauce, grilled vegetables, and olive oil

 Dessert: Greek yogurt

-Following the Mediterranean diet is not a temporary thing, it is long-term, sustainable way of eating.
-Anyone who want to live a healthy life should always adopt a diet that is rich in fresh food such as fruits, vegetables, whole grains and health fats.
+Following the Mediterranean Diet Guide is not a temporary thing, it is a long-term, sustainable way of eating.
+Anyone who wants to live a healthy life should always adopt a diet that is rich in fresh food such as fruits, vegetables, whole grains, and healthy fats.
 You can achieve that by following the Complete Mediterranean Diet Guide.

 As always say do not go on any diet until you talk to your physician or dietitian especially if you have a health condition.
 They can help you by recommending additional or alternative food.